stellar-deprecated/stellar-core-backup/README.md

 allow-loopback-pinentry
 ```

+It is safest to then restart the gpg-agent if one is running for this config item to take effect.

 The appropriate GPG signing keys also need to be in place.
 The public Stellar Backup key is available from here -

 * Add key location!